Hæen

-Hæen or Stokkalandsmarka is a village in Hå municipality in Rogaland county, Norway.
+Hæen is a village in Hå Municipality in Rogaland county, Norway.
 The village is located between the villages of Vigrestad and Brusand.
 The Sørlandet Line runs along the south side of the village.
-The village is known as Hæen, but it is known locally as Stokkalandsmarka.
+The village is known as Hæen, but it is known locally as Stokkalandsmarka or Stokkdalsmarka.
 The name Hæen is used by Statistics Norway, but rarely used locally.

-The 0.45 km2 village has a population (2019) of 753 and a population density of 1673 PD/km2.
+The 0.53 km2 village has a population (2025) of 877 and a population density of 1655 PD/km2.

+Future growth

-The municipal government of Hå has expressed a desire to get as much population growth in the municipality as possible to be centred between Hæen and Brusand to the southeast.
+The municipal council of Hå Municipality has expressed a desire to get as much population growth in the municipality as possible to be centred between Hæen and Brusand to the southeast.
 There are two reasons for this desire: